Devilx85/JSONTalkDB/README.md

 <field>__<COND> or <field>__<sub-field>__....<COND> = <value>

 The list of supported conditions:
-EQ - field is equal the parameter
+* EQ - field is equal the parameter
-NE - field is NOT equal the parameter
+* NE - field is NOT equal the parameter
-GT - field is greater as the parameter
+* GT - field is greater as the parameter
-GE - greater or equal
+* GE - greater or equal
-LT - less
+* LT - less
-LE - fless or equal
+* LE - fless or equal
-CO - contains (works as standard python "in" operator) RE - search for the regex
+* CO - contains (works as standard python "in" operator)
+* RE - search for the regex
-NC - does not contain
+* NC - does not contain
-HS - field has attribute
+* HS - field has attribute
-NH - foes nto have attribute
+* NH - does not have attribute

     print("Search for the person with hobby = nusic")